micobo-gmbh/micobo-Security-Token/README.md

 Given the necessary authorisation, we can update the Constraints Logic Contract.
 We need to deploy the new version, which has to inherit the old one.
-We then register the new contract address with the master contract (proxy).
+We then register the new contract address with the master contract.

 ![contract_update](./resources/contract_update.jpg "update contstraints logic contract")